 - Make sure all your tablename start with your plugin's name so the tables of various plugins can't conflict in the database.
 (Conflicts in python naming are much easier to fix later). - Try to get your database design as good as possible in the first attempt.
 Changing the database design later, when people already have data using the old design, is possible (see next chapter), but it's not easy.

 3.3.3 Changing the Database Schema Later

-If your plugin is in use and instances use it to store some data, changing the database design is tricky and must be done with care, but is not impossible.
+If your plugin is in use and instances use it to store some data, changing the database design is a tricky thing.